Skip to main content

 The official excerpts used here do not define ABN reference-number workflows or timelines.
 Separate point: in simplified GST registration for non-residents, the ATO issues a unique 12-digit ARN.

-The grounding pack does not provide ABN refusal reasons, review rights, or appeal steps.
+ABN refusal reasons, review rights, and appeal steps should be checked against the refusal notice and current official guidance.
 Follow the instructions in your refusal notice and verify your eligibility details before taking the next step.

-You can plan them together, but this grounding pack only supports GST-specific points.
+You can plan them together, but verify each registration pathway separately.
 GST registration is only required in some cases, and if it is required you must register within 21 days.
 In the general GST flow, you need an ABN first, and you only register for GST once even if you operate more than one business.
 If you are a non-resident, standard and simplified GST are different pathways: simplified GST is for businesses that do not need an ABN and uses a 12-digit ARN.

 Sarah focuses on making content systems work: consistent structure, human tone, and practical checklists that keep quality high at scale.